July 27, 2025 (1y ago) — last updated August 20, 2026 (1d ago)

 ActionIntentions must be followed by deedsAchieving goals and purpose

-This table is a starting point; each law has layers worth exploring.
+These are starting points; each law has layers worth exploring.

 Ultimately, working with these timeless principles isn’t about controlling life.
 It’s about harmonizing with it.
 When you do, your path feels less like a struggle and more like a meaningful journey.